 Crouch End Festival Chorus' mission is to engage and inspire a growing audience through excellent singing, audacious programming, high-quality recordings, and commissioning works from new and established composers.

-Our charitable aims are to promote, improve, develop and maintain appreciation of and education of the public (and in particular the community of Crouch End) in the art and science of music, and in particular of choral music, by the presentation of concerts and recitals, the holding of workshops and by such other activity as the Management Committee may from time to time determine.
+Our charitable aims are to promote, develop and maintain public appreciation of and education in the art and science of music, and in particular of choral music.
+We aim to do this internationally, nationally, and also in particular for the community of Crouch End, by presentation of concerts and recitals, holding educational workshops and by other activities as determined by the Management Committee.

 Composer Laura Bowler takes a workshop with local children.